 Back to The Daily Mail:

 It was a copy of one owned by her grandmother, Princess Augusta of Hesse, who married the first Duke of Cambridge, seventh son of King George III, in 1818.

 In her will Queen Mary left the tiara to to the Queen who wore it frequently, including at an evening event in 1955.

 From what we can see in the photos, Kate seemed very comfortable and confident tonight.

-Kate has worn three different tiaras: the Cartier Halo, the Papyrus/Lotus Flower and the Cambridge Lover’s Knot.
+Kate has worn three different tiaras: the Cartier Halo, the Papyrus/Lotus Flower, and the Lover’s Knot.